 This list is not a complete list of all activities that may require an Asset Protection Permit.

-In a case of works involving demolition and construction of a dwelling, sometimes you may take out the permit for both demolition and construction.
-In some instances, depending on your contract, the builder may take out their own permit for construction.
+Where works involve demolition and construction of a dwelling, you may take out the permit for both activities, however in some instances depending on your contract, the builder may take out their own permit for construction.

 Asset Protection fees: Asset Protection Permit Fees(PDF, 139KB)